 Events and Fundraising Committees

 Youth Services is seeking committee members to serve on its Public Relations & Marketing, Development & Planned Giving committees, which typically meet once a month in Brattleboro.
-We also welcome individuals who enjoy fundraising events to assist with Big Brothers Big Sisters’ Bowl for Kids’ Sake; the Gala and Silent Auction; Half-Marathon and 5K Race; and the Annual Golf Tournament.
+We also welcome individuals who enjoy fundraising events to assist with Battle of the Bands; the Gala and Silent Auction; and the Annual Golf Tournament.
 These committees start meeting early in the year and have several meetings a month just prior to the event.
 Learn more by contacting Youth Services’ Director of Development at (802) 257-0361 or email firstname.lastname@example.org.

 Periodically volunteers are needed to help with mailings, answering the phones as well as taking on special projects.
 If you have a particular skill you’d like to offer let us know!
 Contact Youth Services’ Office Manager at (802) 257-0361 or email email@example.com.